 Access to suburban settings, a fast-paced city lifestyle and hip locales makes DeKalb County a popular relocation option for young professionals, students and established business executives.
-Situated just minutes from Downtown Atlanta and easily accessible to all areas inside and outside of the Interstate 285 perimeter, DeKalb sits adjacent to Interstates 20, 85, 285, 675 and Highway 78, as well as the DeKalb Peachtree Airport, multiple MARTA hubs and the nearby Hartsfield-Jackson Atlanta International Airport.
-Given its prime location and resources, DeKalb’s career options vary across a wide spectrum with strong opportunities in education, engineering, trade, finance, construction, retail, management and manufacturing.
-More than half of the Fortune 500 companies with a presence in Atlanta also have operations in DeKalb.
+Situated just minutes from Downtown Atlanta and easily accessible to all areas inside and outside of the Interstate 285 perimeter, the county sits adjacent to Interstates 20, 85, 285, 675 and Highway 78, as well as a local airport, multiple MARTA hubs and the nearby Hartsfield-Jackson Atlanta International Airport.
+Given its prime location and resources, the area's career options vary across a wide spectrum with strong opportunities in education, engineering, trade, finance, construction, retail, management and manufacturing.
+More than half of the Fortune 500 companies with a presence in Atlanta also have operations in the county.
 Top employers include Emory University, the DeKalb County School System, Delta Air Lines, Walmart and BellSouth Corp.

 Educational opportunities abound at Emory University, DeVry University, The Art Institute of Atlanta-Decatur, Laurus Technical Institute, Columbia Theological Seminary and Agnes Scott College, as well as in the successful DeKalb County and Decatur City school systems.